Mercury polycations: Cyclic mercury cations

 The triangular Hg_{3}^{4+} cation was confirmed in a reinvestigation of the mineral terlinguaite in 1989 and subsequently synthesised in a number of compounds.
 The bonding has been described in terms of a three-center two-electron bond where overlap of the 6s orbitals on the mercury atoms gives (in D_{3h} symmetry) a bonding "a_{1}" orbital.

 Chain and layer polycations

-The golden yellow compound Hg2.86(AsF_{6}), named "alchemists' gold" by its discoverers, contains perpendicular chains of Hg atoms.
+The golden yellow compound Hg_{2.86}(AsF6), named "alchemists' gold" by its discoverers, contains perpendicular chains of Hg atoms.

-The "metallic" compounds Hg_{3}NbF_{6} and Hg_{3}TaF_{6} contain hexagonal layers of mercury atoms separated by layers of MF_{6}^{−} anions.
+The "metallic" compounds Hg3NbF6 and Hg3TaF6 contain hexagonal layers of mercury atoms separated by layers of MF6- anions.
 They are both superconductors below 7 K.